 The following items of business will be transacted at the Meeting.
-All resolutions that the Shareholders will be asked to vote upon at the Meeting in connection with seeking approval of such items of business, must be passed by a simple majority of the votes cast by Shareholders at the Meeting, in person or by proxy.
+All resolutions that the Shareholders will be asked to vote upon at the Meeting in connection with seeking approval of such items of business, except for the approval of the Performance Awards and Share Reserve Increase (each as defined herein), must be passed by a simple majority of the votes cast by Shareholders at the Meeting, in person or by proxy.
+The approval of the Performance Awards and Share Reserve Increase must be passed by a simple majority of the votes case by Shareholders at the Meeting, in person or by proxy, excluding Shareholders who are also Recipients (as defined herein).